 The S2 Skate Skis belong to Atomic’s Pro series which is much easier to handle and more forgiving than the Redster fleet.
 These skate skis are elegant and stylish and have the dimensions of 43/ 44/ 44 mm.
 Available in 172 cm, 178 cm, 184 cm, and 190 cm – get your size and enjoy the unmatched performance these Atomic Pro S2 Skate Skis offer.

-If you are into skiing and want to get hold of a great pair of skate skis, the Fischer 2020 CRS Skate Skis are for you.
-They come equipped with race skate bindings, the CRS skate skis are a popular set of skis for a majority of active skate skiers.
+If you are into skiing and want to get hold of a great pair of skate skis, the Fischer RCS Skate Pluse Skis are for you.
+The RCS skate skis are a popular set of skis for a majority of active skate skiers.

-For a stronger design to give you a better performance on the slopes, these skis have Air Core with Basalt fibers.
-While having a great quality wood core is not a new thing for all Fischer skis, the addition of Basalt fibers in the Fischer 2020 CRS Skate Skis give you a performance boost.
+For a stronger design to give you a better performance on the slopes, these skis have Air Core with carbon fibers.
+While having a great quality wood core is not a new thing for all Fischer skis, the addition of carbon fibers in the Fischer RCS Skate Pluse Skis give you a performance boost.

 These skate bindings and skis may not be well-suited for high-end competitions but are great if you are into recreational skiing, or go for skiing for fitness purposes.
-It may be heavier than many skate skies out there with a weight of 1320 grams, still, you cannot question its durability and performance on the slopes.
+It may be heavier than many skate skies out there with a weight of 1.090g grams (186cm), still, you cannot question its durability and performance on the slopes.